Deploy a Container Instance in Azure

 curl http://<container_fqdn>:8080/v1/document-services/ping

-• Create a execution plan for destroy resource
+• Create an execution plan for destroying the resource.

 terraform apply main.tfplan